ansys/pysam-sysml2/doc/source/users/api/diagram-model.rst

 Download Diagrams
 =================

-Diagrams must be loaded inside a `SysML2DiagramManager` context before they can be downloaded.
+Diagrams must be loaded inside a :ref:`SysML2DiagramManager <D_M_Section>` context before they can be downloaded.

 Download All Diagrams
 ---------------------